scotthaleen/S_js/README.md

 S.js
 ====

-This library is a using a prototypal inheritance approach to achieve some of the similar functional programming styles similar to scala/functional java
+This library is using a prototypal inheritance approach to achieve some of the similar functional programming styles similar to scala/functional java